-If the child presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.
+If the pupil presents a medical emergency, then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.

-Where a referral to CAMHS is appropriate, this will be led and managed by the Head Teacher in conjunction with the SMT.
+Where a referral to CAMHS is appropriate, this will be led and managed by Pupil Support staff.

-Getting it Right For Every Child (GIRFEC)
+Getting it Right for Every Child (GIRFEC)